Oakley Sound Systems FAQ

 Do you supply ready made cases?

-To mount Oakley modules into a 19" rack you will need a pair of Bridechamber's MOTM rack rails for every 5U of height.
+To mount standard Oakley MOTM format modules into a 19" rack you will need a pair of either All Metal Part's AMP31002 or Synthcube's MOTM 19A rack mounting rails, for every 5U of height.

-A 6U high 250mm deep flightcase sleeve made from lightweight astroboard with aluminium trims.
-Front and rear rack strips are fitted to allow modules to be mounted on the front and a power supply panel to the rear.
+A 5U high 200mm deep 19" steel case from All Metal Parts.
+Front and rear rack strips are fitted to allow the module rack rails to be mounted on the front and a power supply panel to the rear.

 What modules do I need to buy to make a modular synthesiser?